sevastijan/nokan/packages/nokan-client/README.md

 }
 ```

+Props:
+- `client` - NokanClient instance (required)
+- `onTicketClick` - Callback when ticket is clicked
+- `className` - CSS class for the container

 ### TicketView

 Ticket details with comments and attachments.
+Priority colors are automatically loaded from the API.

 ```tsx
 import { NokanClient, TicketView } from 'nokan-client';